juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 ### Read Replicas
 - Allow us to scale the read operation (SELECT) on RDS
 - Up to 5 read replicas (within AZ, cross AZ or cross region)
-- Asynchronous Relication (seconds)
+- Asynchronous Replication (seconds)
 - Replicas can be promoted to their own DB
 - Applications must update the connection string to leverage read replicas
-- Network fee for repliation
+- Network fee for replication
   - Same region: free
   - Cross region: paid